About the song

 I Don’t Think It’s Funny may not be the Bee Gees’ most famous work, but it offers a fascinating glimpse into their early evolution.
 It’s a song brimming with raw talent and genuine emotion, a testament to the power of young love, heartbreak, and the yearning for connection.
 So, put on your dancing shoes, or perhaps a pair of bobby socks, and prepare to be transported back to a simpler time, when a catchy melody and a heartfelt plea could capture the complexities of teenage love.

-Read more: Bee Gees - Throw a Penny
+Read more: Bee Gees - Where Are You?

 Video